 Two-feature Type II patterns enjoy a similar advantage over three-feature Type VI ones.
 Kuo (2009) familiarized L1 Mandarin speakers on syllables with two-consonant onsets in which the initial stop perfectly predicted whether the following glide would be [j] or [w] (Figure 2c).
 In two patterns, a single stop feature, aspiration or place, was relevant (Type II); in the third, both stop features were needed (Type VI).
 Both Type II conditions elicited a significantly greater preference for novel positive stimuli over non-conforming foils than did the Type VI condition.
-A similar result was found by Pycha et al. (2003) in an experiment in which adult English speakers were trained with feedback to make binary grammaticality judgments of $X \dots XY$ stimuli, where Y was either [- ε k] or [- Λ k] depending on the vowel of X (Figure 2d).
+A similar result was found by Pycha et al. (2003) in an experiment in which adult English speakers were trained with feedback to make binary grammaticality judgments of $X \dots XY$ stimuli, where Y was either [- εk] or [- κk] depending on the vowel of X (Figure 2d).
 Classification at test was more accurate for two Type II patterns (backness agreement and backness disagreement) than for a Type VI pattern.
+Skoruppa and Peperkamp (2011) exposed French speakers to spoken passages in their own language which had been modified so that a front vowel either agreed in rounding with the preceding vowel (Type II), disagreed, (Type II), or agreed if mid and disagreed if high (Type VI).
+Participants in the Type II conditions were better at recognizing new pattern-conforming stimuli than those in the Type VI condition.